2degrees/deployrecipes/docs/source/index.rst

     [paste_vars]
     recipe = deployrecipes:confvars
     config_uri = config:/path/to/config.ini
-    eggs = yourpackage
+    factory_distribution = yourpackage

     [setup_db]
     <= paste_vars
     recipe = your_recipe_to_setup_the_database

+This recipe internally uses `zc.recipe.egg <http://pypi.python.org/pypi/zc.recipe.egg>`_,
+so you could use any of its options if you need it.

 .. attention::

-    It's mandatory to set the ``eggs`` option to the package that contains the PasteDeploy application factory!
-Otherwise you will get import errors.
+    It's mandatory to set the ``factory_distribution`` option to the package that provides the PasteDeploy application factory!
+Otherwise you will get import errors (``DistributionNotFound``).

 Links